 How Are ADHD and Addiction Treated

 If you have been diagnosed with ADHD and also show symptoms of addiction to a certain substance or behaviour, then you have what’s known as a dual diagnosis.
 ADHD and addiction can feed off one another and worsen the symptoms of the other condition.
 For example, a problem with alcohol can worsen impulsivity, emotional dysregulation, and working memory, making pre-existing issues due to ADHD even worse.
-The most effective treatment is one where you co-operate with professionals and take active measures to combat both conditions simultaneously through prescribed medications, behavioural therapy, support groups, or other measures.
+The most effective treatment is one where you co-operate with professionals and take active measures to combat both conditions simultaneously through prescribed medications, behavioural therapy, support groups and other measures.

 Private rehabilitation centres are an excellent option to combat a dual diagnosis due to the unique environment they offer.
 Enrolling in a private rehabilitation centre offers you a safe and secure space where you can be supervised and avoid altogether the types of behaviour which reinforce addiction.
 The controlled environment also allows you to fully commit and be consistent in the crafting of new healthy habits.
 Our residential rehab programme can help you discover new ways to handle triggers, but also understand the ‘why’ of your addiction and challenge any cravings before they befall you.